stellafai/practicelibrary/src/pages/practice/objectives-key-results-okrs.md

   N﻿B - OKRs are simple but hard.
 Consider getting support from someone in your team with experince or an external expert.

+  ## How OKRs Align Teams for Outcomes-Driven Conversations

+  A Customer Success leader can use OKRs to break silos and ensure alignment across Sales, Onboarding, Product, and Customer Success teams.
+For example:

+  * **Sales**: Align OKRs to ensure commitments during the sales cycle reflect realistic onboarding and product capabilities.

+  * **Onboarding**: Focus on measurable goals like reducing time-to-value or ensuring customers adopt key features.

+  * **Product**: Align development priorities with customer success metrics, ensuring features directly support outcomes.

+  * **Customer Success**: Set OKRs to track customer satisfaction, retention, and expansion efforts.

 mediaGallery:
   - link: https://raw.githubusercontent.com/openpracticelibrary/opl-media/master/images/Stellafai%20KR%20rules.png
 resources: